 Barack Obama, the Clintons, Prince Charles, Mick Jagger, Tony Bennett, Nat King Cole, and Marlene Dietrich are all former guests.

 The elite stay in the penthouse suite that spans the entire eighth floor, while ordinary mortals opt for one of 591 individually furnished guest rooms, including 62 elegant suites all offering impressive City and Bay views.

 My room (71) offered a comfy bed, classy colonial-style furniture, iPod dock, flatscreen, mini bar, dainty welcome snacks, a splendid bathroom with separate walk-in shower, deep tub and fluffy toweling bathrobe.
 There was also a gym somewhere.
 I just never quite managed to locate it

 Breakfasts at the Fairmont’s main restaurant, off the lobby are the best.
 Think fresh orange juice, berries, yoghurt, smoked salmon, waffles delicious runny honey sourced from the hotel’s own bee hives and Illy coffee.

 The hotel’s Tonga Room, a retro Tiki bar, has blown people’s hair back since 1945, with its tropical rain forest with faux thunder, lightning, regular rain showers and tables under thatched umbrellas surrounding the pool.
 Mai Tais come in ceramic coconut shells and a band performs from a floating raft.
 Splashy post-war 40s, swinging 60s, the Tonga Room is whatever you want it to be.

-VERDICT: To misquote Walter Cronkite, leaving The Fairmont, San Francisco, is like saying bidding farewell to an old flame.
+Leaving The Fairmont, San Francisco, is like bidding farewell to an old flame.
 You’ll want to linger (a hellofa lot) longer.